 You shopped for the lowest rate per kWh for your business.
 So what’s this other charge on your bill?

-Commercial customers often pay a commercial electricity demand charge in addition to the cost per kWh.
+Business customers often pay a commercial electricity demand charge in addition to the cost per kWh.
 And depending on the type of business you run, it may be a substantial.

-What is a Demand Charge?
+What is a Demand Charge on an Electricity Bill?

 Most commercial customers have two charges on their bill driven by their electricity usage: